AnnikaTjuka/annikatjuka.github.io/index.md

 May. _[Habitual aspect as a property of text spans.](/slides/presi_LTC_tjuka.pdf)_ 9th Language & Technology Conference, Poznań, Poland.

-May. (invited speaker) _Finding patterns - How to discover part-whole relations in cross-linguistic data_ Max Planck Institute for the Science of Human History, Jena, DE.
+May. (invited speaker) _Finding patterns - How to discover part-whole relations in cross-linguistic data._ Max Planck Institute for the Science of Human History, Jena, DE.

 March. (invited speaker) _The cognitive foundation of body-part metaphors._ Max Planck Institute for Psycholinguistics, Nijmegen, NL.